-On August 23, 2022, the Housing Department received approval from the US Department of Housing and Urban Development (HUD) for Phase II of the disposal of up to twenty-nine (29) Scattered Sites AZ001000008 (AMP 08), under Section 18 of the US Housing Act in 2022, due to the distance between units, the lack of uniformity of systems and the unsustainability to operate and maintain the units as public housing.
-The department anticipates submitting at least one application each fiscal year for up to the next four fiscal years.
-The price of each unit was established based upon an independent appraisal and listed on the Arizona Regional Multiple Listing Service.
+In 2023, the Housing Department submitted six (6) Scattered Sites AZ001000008 (AMP 08), under Section 18 of the US Housing Act in 2023, due to the distance between units, the lack of uniformity of systems and the unsustainability to operate and maintain the units as public housing.
 The department does not have an eligible resident organization, resident management corporation or non-profit organization acting on behalf of the residents.
 The Housing Department may ask HUD to amend the Section 18 application approval as to the Method of Disposition.